 I was hung over on Valentines day from the shoot.
 It lasted for 2 weeks, but not from the motion sickness.
 It was due to late nights processing well over 1200 images, making selections, writing captions, and working on a layout and sequence for the piece.
 The writing alone included 5 edits in total.
 Then came the unexpected side of the story.

 As I was working, I witnessed numerous journalists, papers, bloggers, and fans post their take on the event.
 Some of which were very good and similar to my own images.
 Why was I spending all this time on something already well covered?
 It was becoming ancient in today’s live status and real time world.
 Nobody wants to see images of President Obama’s inauguration 1 year later.
 True.
 Unless there is a unique perspective.

 I can’t complete with news media outlets.
 They are more efficient and can bust out a story in hours.
 My goals are different and spending 2 weeks on the Mavs project forced me to choose some less typical images, and tell a less obvious story.
 Drift’s presentation for an online editorial publication is very original.
 They create both multi page features and short daily blog entries.
 As a feature, they ran all 28 of my selections FULL SCREEN which is a refreshing way for Mavs fans to view the waves online.
-So it was rewarding to read the promoter comment “one of the coolest contest-day perspectives we’ve seen, great stuff.”
+So it was rewarding to read the promoter of the Mavericks contest say my piece for Drift Surfing was “one of the coolest contest-day perspectives we’ve seen, great stuff.”